lenisha/aks-tests/appgtw-ingress/README.md

 # Tests with AppGtwy Ingress controller

 Reproducing the issue with ingress definition requiring `*` in the path with TWO simple apps
-- NET Apps with two pages / and /Privacy
+- ASPNET App with two pages / and /Privacy
 - WebColor App with one colored page at /

 ## Test 1 with *